fltk/fltk/fluid/README_fl.txt

 ------------

 Although Fluid writes all line endings as '\n', readers should tolerate '\r\n' MSWindows line endings as well.
-Except for the header, the Fluid reader does not differentiate between a line ending and a space character outside of a 'word'.
+Except for the Header, the Fluid reader does not differentiate between a line ending and a space character outside of a 'word'.